-- 1. Limit the number of times fungicides of the same group (same FRAC code) are applied in a single year. - 2.
-Tank-mix a broad-spectrum fungicide such as captan (FRAC M04) or thiram with Topsin M (a benzimidazole fungicide, FRAC 1) since Topsin M no longer has Botrytis activity due to resistance but is helpful for several early season foliar diseases, if present. - 3.
+- 1. Thiram (FRAC M03) and captan (M04) should serve as the backbone for a season-long spray program. - 2.
+Limit the number of times at-risk fungicides, such as FRAC 3, 7, 11, and 12 fungicides, are applied in a single year. - 3.
+Tank-mix a broad-spectrum fungicide such as captan or thiram with Topsin M (a benzimidazole fungicide, FRAC 1) since Topsin M no longer has Botrytis activity due to resistance but is helpful for several early season foliar diseases, if present. - 4.
 Resistance profiles vary from farm-to-farm.
-Sample Botrytis fruit rot populations for their resistance profile through the University of Georgia (https://site.caes.uga.edu/alimdl/fungicide-resistance-testing/; details on page 41).
+Sample Botrytis fruit rot populations for their resistance profile through Clemson University; details on page 44).

-It is currently suggested that the strobilurin (QoI) fungicides (FRAC 11; e.g. Abound, Cabrio, Merivon, Pristine, and Quadris Top) not be used to control Botrytis and other disease problems but be saved for use in controlling anthracnose fruit rot (AFR) when there is a high potential for disease pressure.
+It is currently suggested that the strobilurin (QoI) fungicides (FRAC 11; e.g., Abound, Cabrio, Merivon, Pristine, and Quadris Top) not be used to control Botrytis and other disease problems but be saved for use in controlling anthracnose fruit rot (AFR) when there is a high potential for disease pressure.
 Captan or thiram should help suppress anthracnose when utilized in Botrytis or other disease control applications, but the QoI fungicides are currently the most effective materials for control of anthracnose.
 Some of these QoI fungicides may have activity against multiple pathogens other than the anthracnose pathogens, but unless anthracnose occurs in conjunction with these other diseases of concern, it is suggested that the QoI fungicides not be used.
 With only 4-5 total applications of the QoI fungicides per crop, it is an imperative that they be utilized effectively.
 Also, resistance management is extremely important with the QoI fungicides; make sure to follow all resistance management guidelines.
 Recently, we have documented reduced activity with azoxystrobin (Abound) with certain strains of the AFR pathogen.
 Other strains appear to be resistant to all QoI fungicides.
 Cabrio, Merivon, or Pristine have offered better control of AFR in recent research efforts AND if the strains are not resistant to QoI funfgices.
-If resistance is known, see page 40 for additional details.
+If resistance is known, see page 43 for additional details.